airfire6518/portfolio/anl501_proj_2/README.md

 ### Introduction:

 This project demonstrates the powerful synergy between R and Python, two of the most prominent programming languages in data science.
-By harnessing Python's data scraping capabilities within RStudio, I extracted and analyzed World Intellectual Property Indicators from [Wikipedia](https://en.wikipedia.org/wiki/World_Intellectual_Property_Indicators) to explore whether there is cross-country evidence that GDP per capita is associated with total patents per 100 thousand population.
+By harnessing Python's data scraping capabilities within RStudio, I extracted and analyzed World Intellectual Property Indicators from [Wikipedia - WIP Indicators](https://en.wikipedia.org/wiki/World_Intellectual_Property_Indicators) to explore whether there is cross-country evidence that GDP per capita is associated with total patents per 100 thousand population.

 ### Methodology: